-Export: Save Report Graphic
+Export Report Graphic

 Use this command to export the graphics for the entire report to a file on disk.
 The format of the graphic can be selected using the Options and Configuration dialog.
-Supported formats currently include bitmap (bmp), JPeg (jpg), Tiff (tif), Portable Network Graphics (png), Portable Pixmap (ppm), X11 Bitmap (xbm), X11 Pixmap (xpm), and Scalable Vector Graphics (svg).
+Supported formats currently include JPeg (jpg), Tiff (tif), Portable Network Graphics (png), and Scalable Vector Graphics (svg).